 Available zip codes (ANY Zip Code with less than 3 agents listed) will be available on a first come, first serve basis.
-The new list will be published here on January 8th:
+The new list will be published here on January 13th early that morning:

 If you are switching zip codes for better zip codes we will need specific instructions.
 Tell us what zip code that you want to add, and which zip code that you are giving up.
 If you don’t know what zip codes you have, email and ask for a list of those zip codes ASAP.

 Once again, you can research zip codes at:

 If I was you, I would print a list of zip codes in the areas that you are interested in, IN ADVANCE of the 13th.